 Although the nature of dark matter remains uncertain, results published in February 2006 based on a study of 12 nearby dwarf galaxies (latest research section below) for the first time put numbers to some of its physical properties.
 This research showed that dark matter comes in "magic volumes", or standard packages, about 1,000 light-years (300 parsecs) across and containing about 30 million solar masses of material.
 Apparently, dark matter can't be crammed into spaces that are smaller than this.
-Another surprise is that the particles of which dark matter is made are moving on average with a speed of about 9 km/s, corresponding to a temperature of about 10,000 K – much higher than expected.
+Another surprise is that the particles of which dark matter is made are moving on average with a speed of about 9 kilometers per second, corresponding to a temperature of about 10,000 K – much higher than expected.
 This suggests that dark matter is neither hot nor cold but somewhere in between.
-C

 In addition to dark matter, the universe contains large amounts of another invisible ingredient known as dark energy.
 Overall, the cosmos seems to consist of 4% ordinary matter (mostly in the form of hydrogen and helium), 23% dark matter, and 73% dark energy.

 Discovery of dark matter